laharrari/Kanyes-Game-of-Life/README.md

 # Comp-World-Interaction

-Assignment 1 Animation for TCSS 491 Computational World.
+Assignment 2 Interaction for TCSS 491 Computational World.

 By: Harrison Lee